Used forklifts for sale – A buyer’s guide

 Propane issues:

-- How much compression is left in the motor?
+• How much compression is left in the engine?

 Added costs to consider when buying a used forklift

-- A full set of wheels and tires can add up to $1000
+• A full set of wheels and tires can cost up to $1,000

-- Blown circuit cards are up to $1000 each (Crown lift trucks have as many as 8).
+• Blown circuit cards can cost up to $1,000 each (Crown forklifts may have as many as 8 circuit cards)

 Feedback on this ‘used forklifts for sale’ guide

-Hopefully this guide has helped you know what to look for when you come across a used forklift for sale, and consider buying it.
-If you have a question or comment, you can send it to us at info@warehouseiq.com
+We hope this guide helps you know what to look for when buying a used forklift.
+If you have any questions or comments, feel free to reach out to us at [email protected].